-Everyone who has held the Smashula prototype in their hands has had the same reaction - "Wow."
+Everyone who has held Smashula in their hands has had the same reaction - "Wow."
 That's because this bespoke spatula is impressive to say the least.
 It weighs in at around 1 pound, which is over a half-pound more than the heaviest spatula of its dimensions on the market.
-It is handmade in Brooklyn, NY from 12 gauge stainless steel.
-Its rounded handle makes gripping easier and the edges of Smashula are as sharp as a knife.
+It is handmade in Brooklyn, NY from 12-gauge stainless steel and its rounded handle makes gripping easier.
 Smashula measures 11.75 inches long with a 4.25 Inch blade width.

 This spatula has one basic purpose - to effectively and easily press balls of ground beef in a 'smash' style on a griddle or flattop, a process that goes back to the dawn of burger history.
 Whether you've smashed thousands of burgers, or only 5 this week, you know how important a stiff one can be.

-Only 11 Smashulas have been fabricated, each one by hand by master craftsmen.
-And each Smashula is etched with a unique serial number and your name and shipped in a custom-made red velvet pouch.
-It immediately becomes an heirloom to pass on to generations of burger lovers.
+Each Smashula is acid-etched with a unique serial number and your name, and it’s shipped in a custom-made red velvet pouch.
+Your Smashula immediately becomes an heirloom to pass on to generations of burger lovers.
 This is more than just another spatula.